 Myth #1: Working in home health is unsafe

 Perhaps the most widespread misconception surrounding a career in home health is the safety issue, Martin said.
-Many clinicians have a notion that working travel therapy jobs in private homes is dangerous, and that couldn’t be further from the truth.
+Many clinicians believe that working travel therapy jobs in private homes is dangerous, which couldn’t be further from the truth.

-In fact, one of the benefits about working home healthcare jobs is that staffing agencies and contracted facilities serve as advocates for their home health therapists.
-They have strict policies in place to handle any situations that may occur if a therapist were to feel uncomfortable during a patient visit.
+In fact, one of the benefits of working home healthcare jobs is that staffing agencies and contracted facilities serve as advocates for their home health therapists.
+They would have strict policies to handle any situations if a therapist were to feel uncomfortable during a patient visit.

 Myth #2: The patient load is hard to handle & you spend a lot of time on the road